hugapi/hug/CODING_STANDARD.md

 There should be a `tests/test_$MODULE_NAME.py` file created to correspond to every new module that contains test coverage for the module.
-Ideally, tests should be 1:1 (one test object per code object, one test method per code method) to the extent possible.
+Ideally, tests should be 1:1 (one test object per code object, one test method per code method) to the extent cleanly possible.